Dr Weizi (Vicky) Li

 Most recent news & media

-Academic lead and PI in the following grants, award and projects
+Academic lead and PI in the following grants, awards and projects

 Digital Health and Data Analytics pathway